 Trust Cyprus was established in 1990 and provided reinsurance and management services to the Direct Insurance Companies of Nest Group.
-In 2003, Trust Insurance Cyprus acquired the license to exercise Insurance services in Cyprus and in August 2009 with a new Board of Directors and Management Team, the Company began its local operations.
+In 2003, Trust International Insurance Company (Cyprus) Ltd hereafter referred to as the "Company" acquired the license to exercise Insurance services in Cyprus and in August 2009 with a new Board of Directors and Management Team, the Company began its local operations.

-On the 1st of January 2016 Trust Cyprus implemented the Solvency II (SII) regime, following several amendments in the policies and procedures of the Company in order to meet Solvency II requirements.

-Based on the requirements of SII the Company has to provide the Solvency and Financial Condition Report (SFCR), a report that will be made available to the public describing the performance of the Company for the relevant year end.
+On the 1st of January 2016 the Company implemented the Solvency II (SII) regime.
+Per the requirements of the SII regulation the Company has to provide a report called the Solvency and Financial Condition Report (hereafter referred to as "SFCR" or "Report"), that will be made available to the public and which will describe the performance of the Company for the business year that ended.